 Hyde Square Task Force

 To support a multi-year program that helps at-risk, under-performing teens from Jamaica Plain and Roxbury develop college success skills.

 To provide financial assistance to Boston area students of all faiths attending Catholic elementary and secondary schools, helping to ensure the accessibility of a quality education.

-To benefit its Inclusion and Integration Project, which will educate its large network of clients, students, partners, and supporters from all countries on the value of diversity and inclusion.
+To benefit its Inclusion and Integration Project, which educates its large network of clients, students, partners, and supporters on the value of diversity and inclusion.